-- Students must line up to get their food.
-Remember that it's first come, first served.
-Saving places or crowding is not allowed. - Students are to eat their lunch and snacks in the designated areas. - Good behavior and table manners are expected.
-Be courteous to staff. - Students may bring their lunch or receive a school lunch. - Students must keep their eating areas clean and dispose of their trash. - When dismissed, do not disturb classes in session.
+- Students are to eat their lunch and snacks in the designated areas. - Good behavior and table manners are expected.
+Be courteous to staff. - Students may bring or buy their lunch, but should not beg or force others to give them their food or money. - Parents may leave forgotten lunches in the office - Students must keep their eating areas clean and dispose of their trash. - When dismissed, do not disturb classes in session.